pgcosta/external-sorting/README.md

 ## Overview
 * Split the huge file in chunks
-* Sort each of the chunks concurrently
+* QuickSort each of the chunks concurrently
 * Merge the sorted chunks into the final file

 # Requirements